-In this work, we focus on a typical urban scenario over a 1 km2 Manhattan grid deployment (Fig. 3).
+1) Deployment parameters: In this work, we focus on a typical urban scenario over a 1 km Manhattan grid deployment (see Fig. 3).
 A total of 100 city blocks are modeled.
-We consider two types of connected machines: stationary devices that represent smart road signs, environmental sensors, and so on, and mobile wearable machines that offer healthcare, fitness, and well-being functionality.
-Analyzing Google Street-View data on the density of road signs and pedestrians on a weekly basis in Manhattan, New York City, USA, the number of connected machines is set to its minimum feasible value of 20 pre-deployed devices per block and 30 wearable devices per block.
+We consider two types of connected machines: stationary devices that represent smart road signs, environmental sensors, etc., and mobile wearable machines that offer healthcare, fitness, and well-being functionality.
+Following Google StreetView data on the density of road signs and pedestrians on a weekly basis in Manhattan, New York City, USA, the number of connected machines is set to its minimum feasible value of 20 pre-deployed devices per block and 30 wearable devices per block.
 This leads to 2,000 stationary and 3,000 moving machines across the entire simulation scenario.
 All of the modeled devices are deployed uniformly over the sidewalks.

-We also consider vehicles that participate in intense downtown traffic, where cars are driving along the streets with the constant speed of 30 km/h.
+We also model vehicles that participate in intense downtown traffic, where cars are driving along the streets with the constant speed of 30 km/h.
 The random inter-vehicle distance follows an exponential distribution with the mean of 3 m.
-At the intersections, we adopt the "Manhattan" mobility pattern: vehicles continue in the same direction with the probability of 0.5, while the chances to make a left or right turn are equal to 0.25.
-Pedestrians carrying wearable machines follow a similar mobility pattern with the speed of
+At the intersections, we adopt the Manhattan mobility pattern: vehicles continue in the same direction with the probability of 0.5, while the chances to make a left or right turn are equal to 0.25.
+Pedestrians carrying wearable machines follow a similar mobility pattern with the speed of 5 km/h.
+To eliminate border effects and maintain uniform density of mobile objects (namely, moving machines and assisting vehicles), a wraparound mechanism is implemented, such that any mobile device leaving the area of interest on a side immediately appears on the opposite side of the map.